cormas/cormas-wiki/tutorials/installation/load-cormas-core.md

     load.
 ```

 ## Step 5.
-Browse and Edit the Model
+Browse and Edit the Model, Run the Tests

 To explore the code of the model that we have just installed, you will need to open a System Browser.